General Big Brother voting FAQs

 What numbers should I call?

 Each Housemate will be allocated an ‘09’ premium rate service telephone number to call from a landline and a 7 digit Mobile Short Dial Code number to call from a mobile.
-The numbers for each Housemate will be given out during the programmes and will be available on the website when the vote is open.
+The numbers for each Housemate facing a public vote will be given out during the programme.
+Additionally, all Housemate numbers will be available on the website.

 What happens if I get an engaged tone?